FYNIXnlpGroupIIE/PaperReading/README.md

 # PaperReading

-The slides of the PaperReading of our group!
+This repository contains the slides presented by our members on weekly discussion classes.